 Welcome!
-I am a Postdoctoral Scholar at the Department of Media and Communication, LMU Munich.
-Using computational social science (CSS) and computational methods, I study digital news production and consumption.
+I am a Postdoctoral Scholar (Akademische Rätin a.Z.) at the Department of Media and Communication, LMU Munich.
+Taking a Computational Social Science (CSS) perspective, I study digital news & digital news use.

 For more information, download my CV.

 For a full list of my publications, see here